 How about some lakeside R&R to finish?

-If you get down to Upper Waterton Lake before the boat arrives you can enjoy some lakeside R&R. That’s not a bad way to end such an exciting hike.
+If you get down to Upper Waterton Lake before the boat arrives you can enjoy some lakeside R&R. That’s not a bad way to end the exciting Crypt Lake hike.
 Some people will even go for a swim if its hot enough.
-That’s the perfect way to end the Crypt Lake hike.
+That’s the perfect way to end the day.

 More information for the Crypt Lake hike